 All interfaces to and from non-SAP systems and services providers run via the central middleware solution.

-a) KPS’s challenge was to provide a central enterprise application integration (EAI) solution as part of introducing a fulfillment template based on SAP software.
+a) KPS’s challenge was to provide a central enterprise application integration (EAI) solution as part of the implementation of a SAP-system for the onboarding of new clients of a large German logistics company.

 b) It should focus strongly on reusability and the rapid implementation of client-specific requirements for the template.